 Also remember to subscribe to SAGSE in order to receive automated information regarding the process.

-PLEASE NOTE THAT SAGSE VICTORIA WILL MAKE FURTHER ANNOUNCEMENTS ONCE APPLICATIONS CAN BE LODGED.
-If you are considering applying for a 2022 scholarship in Victoria you can start preparing by collating the following information:
+If you are considering to apply for a 2023/24 scholarship in Victoria you can start preparing by collating the following information:

 - passport-style photo